Suppression of monasteries: Germany and Austria

 In 1521, Martin Luther published 'De votis monasticis' ('On the monastic vows'), a treatise which declared that the monastic life had no scriptural basis, was pointless and also actively immoral in that it was not compatible with the true spirit of Christianity.
 Luther also declared that monastic vows were meaningless and that no one should feel bound by them.
 Luther, a former Augustinian friar, found some comfort when these views had a dramatic effect: a special meeting of the German province of his order held the same year accepted them and voted that henceforth every member of the regular clergy should be free to renounce their vows, resign their offices and get married.
 At Luther's home monastery in Wittenberg all the friars, save one, did so.

 After the Peace of Westphalia in 1648, the Protestant princes confiscated the estates of the monastic orders in their lands.

 Under the influence of Josephinism the laicisation of several monastic foundations was undertaken in Catholic parts of Germany, Austria and Hungary.

-The German mediatization - as the major territorial restructuring that took place between 1802 and 1814 in Germany and the surrounding region under the pressure of Napoleon Bonaparte's France, included a mass secularization of Catholic Church properties - prominently targeted monasteries as well as other Catholic Church properties.
-All of these had undergone secularization, i.s. "the transfer (of property) from ecclesiastical to civil possession or use.
+The German mediatization, as the major territorial restructuring that took place between 1802 and 1814 in Germany and the surrounding region under the pressure of Napoleon Bonaparte's France, included a mass secularization of Catholic Church properties,prominently targeted monasteries as well as other Catholic Church properties.
+All of them had undergone secularization, "the transfer (of property) from ecclesiastical to civil possession or use."
 Altogether, hundreds of monasteries and other Catholic religious foundations were closed.
 It has been said that the Final Recess of 1803 did to German land ownership what the Revolution had done to France.
-Even where the monasteries and abbeys were not closed down altogether, with their lands taken away they had lost their means of subsistence.
+Even where the monasteries and abbeys were not closed down altogether, their lands had been taken away and so they had lost their means of subsistence.

-The page List of Christian monasteries in Germany enumerates both the monasteries which survived up to the present and those which were dissolved.
+The page list of Christian monasteries in Germany enumerates the monasteries that have either survived or been dissolved.

 Netherlands

-Following 1572, with the success of the Dutch Revolt and consolidation of the Dutch Republic, the Calvinist Church became the sole officially recognized Church in the Republic's entire territory.
-All properties of the Catholic Church were confiscated and all monasteries dissolved (with the sole exception of Maastricht and its immediate environs where a special exception was made in 1632).
+After 1572, with the success of the Dutch Revolt and consolidation of the Dutch Republic, the Calvinist Church became the sole officially recognized church in its entire territory.
+All properties of the Catholic Church were confiscated and all monasteries dissolved with the sole exception of Maastricht and its immediate environs, where a special exception was made in 1632.
 The former monastic premises were put to a variety of public and private uses.
 For example, the Great Abbey of Middelburg became the meeting hall of the States of Zealand and the St Agnes Convent in Rotterdam became the Prinsenhof, headquarters of the Admiralty of Rotterdam.
 Elsewhere, former monasteries were often made available as housing and workshops to the numerous Protestant refugees (estimated at between 100,000 and 150,000) who escaped or were expelled from the South Netherlands, which were overrun by the Spanish army and where the Catholic Church was triumphant.
 In particular, former monasteries were used as workshops for Protestant weavers displaced from such towns as Bruges and Ghent who re-established themselves in various cities of the Dutch Republic.